Content Security Policy¶

 Web Worker¶

-If you have enabled the RUM SDK Session Replay feature or added the compressIntakeRequests configuration in the RUM initialization configuration, ensure that you add the following worker-src
+If you have enabled the RUM SDK Session Replay feature or added the compressIntakeRequests configuration in the RUM initialization configuration, ensure that the following worker-src entry is added:

 in the SDK configuration to specify the hosting address.
 The worker file can be obtained in two ways:

-- Download from the official Guance URL: https://static.guance.com/browser-sdk/v3/worker.js
+- Download from the official Guance address https://static.guance.com/browser-sdk/v3/worker.js.

-- Install the @cloudcare/browser-worker NPM package and include it in your build assets using a build tool (refer to the documentation for Webpack 4, Webpack 5, Vite, and Rollup).
+- Install the @cloudcare/browser-worker NPM package and use a build tool to include it in the build assets (see the documentation for Webpack 4, Webpack 5, Vite, and Rollup).

 - Host the file on the same origin as your web application.
-Due to browser restrictions, it cannot be hosted on a separate domain (e.g., third-party CDN hosts) or other schemes.
+Due to browser restrictions, it cannot be hosted on a separate domain (e.g., third-party CDN host) or other schemes.

 - Ensure SDK version